MaterializeInc/materialize/doc/user/content/ingest-data/postgres/alloydb.md

 1. Configure the SSH bastion host to allow traffic only from Materialize.

-    1. In the [SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, get the static egress IP addresses for the Materialize region you are running in:
+    1. In the [Materialize console's SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, get the static egress IP addresses for the Materialize region you are running in:

        ```mzsql
        SELECT * FROM mz_egress_ips;